theprivacydev/company-managment-tool/README.md

 ## Next Steps
-* Add ability for user to update employee managers, view employees by manager, and delete departments
+* Add ability for user to update employee managers, view employees by manager, as well as delete employees, roles and departments
 * Refactor and consolidate code for readability
-* Clean up file structure into MVC
+* Clean up file structure into MVC by abstracting inquirer prompts and my sql connection into separate files from index.js
 * Write tests for each js file

 ## Questions